Chiropractic Care Specifically Designed for You

 It is similar to when you get a bottle of soda out of a machine.
 When the soda drops and you pick it up, you can feel the pressure inside the bottle even though you can't see any gas (in the form of bubbles) or hear any noise.
 When you remove the cap, the pressure is released.
 The gas now becomes visible (bubbles) and audible (hissing noise).
 The same is true for a chiropractic adjustment and the "popping" noise.

 It is important to understand the "popping" noise is not bones grinding together or tendons snapping over the bone.
-These are common explanations, but they are not accurate.
+These are common thoughts made by people who have never been to a chiropractor.
+We put our patients at ease by explaining the whole process of what your body is experiencing during an adjustment.

 Why is normal joint movement important?

-Here is an example.
-Think of the bones in your neck a stack of building blocks.
+Here is an example; think of the bones in your neck as a stack of building blocks.
 If each of these blocks rotates slightly when you turn your head, you are able to perform common tasks like backing out of your driveway without pain.
 If one block does not move correctly the other blocks have to move more to allow you the same range of motion.
 This becomes an issue because it puts increased pressure and strain on the bones, ligaments, tendons, and nerves in your neck.
-If the abnormally functioning joint is not corrected, it will cause pre-mature degenration (wear and tear) of all the spinal joints in the neck.
-It can also cause abnormal muscle patterns, stretched and worn ligaments and tendons, and inflamed (swollen) nerves.
+If the abnormally functioning joint is not corrected, it will cause pre-mature degeneration (wear and tear) of all the spinal joints in the neck.
+It can also cause abnormal muscle patterns, stretched/worn ligaments and tendons, and inflamed (swollen) nerves.

 Here are x-rays of the cervical spine (neck).
 The green line on both x-rays is considered ideal.
 The red line on the x-ray to the right is considered abnormal and is due to degeneration of the spine.
 Notice that it is harder for the person on the right to support the weight of the head due to the abnormal curve.